 (Don’t care?
 Head back to the main page)

-I lean heavily towards (to use Creative Commons terminology) share-alike licenses.
+I lean heavily towards “copyleft” or (to use Creative Commons terminology) share-alike licenses.
 As the world has shifted more in the direction of more liberal licensing, I’ve taken the path from a position of “only public domain counts” and dividing my work into things I might sell and things I want to share (mutually exclusive sets) to thinking I finally understand the point of the GPL and similar licenses.

 For me, I now find value in my projects being available, in the sense that people can work with them even if I (or a hypothetical company who uses it) vanish.
 A BSD/MIT-style license doesn’t cut it, because those projects can too easily vanish behind a paywall and become proprietary.
 While I understand the occasional complaint that a GPL-style license makes it more difficult to integrate code into a proprietary system—I used to make those arguments, after all—that’s literally asking developers to work for large companies for free.

 So, if some big company wants to (inexplicably) use my code but can’t deal with the license, remember that this is a public license.
 If you’re not willing to repay me by making your changes available (the licensing terms offered to the general public), there are certainly other ways to repay me—money comes to mind—so make me an offer…

 With that, back to the actual software.

 The project I get the most use out of—in fact, I run it constantly—is uManage.

 For a long time, I’ve wanted to keep track of where I spend my time on the computer, if only to get a sense of how much time seems productive and wasted and what I spend attention on but don’t really use.
 When I looked for time-tracking applications, however, everything I found was paid, required regular manual input, or didn’t allow direct access to the raw data.

 Recalling that the (old) Win32API had functions for getting the